montana audubon - citizen science opportunities

 You don't need to be a professional biologist to contribute to science and have a great time doing it.
 Consider joining one of these citizen efforts and provide invaluable information of the birds, wildlife, and natural systems of Montana and beyond.
 These are a mix of projects in which Montana Audubon is directly involved together with those we like and recommend!

 - Christmas Bird Count - Join us!
-Over 30 counts in Montana (opens new page)
+Over 30 counts in Montana (opens new page).
+The longest citizen science program ever, and everyone is welcome.

 - Your Bird Sightings - please submit!
 It is incredibly valuable for birders to share their Montana bird sightings and lists.
 Collectively, this helps contribute to our understanding of where birds live and how their distribution and populations change over time.